Nebraska police chief defends officers in fatal traffic stop

 Protesters gathered outside Omaha Police headquarters three times over the weekend to demand the release of video footage of Jones’ death.
 Schmaderer said releasing the video now could taint the grand jury’s investigation.

-The two officers involved in the traffic stop have been placed on leave while the incident is investigated.
+The two officers involved in the traffic stop have been placed on leave until the investigation is completed.
 Police have identified the two officers involved as Officer Dan Faulkner, 29, and Officer Richard Martier, 31, each of whom have been with the department since 2016.

-Police have said the officers pulled over the vehicle Jones was riding in after observing it stopped in the middle of the street and then driving forward several feet and stopping several times.
+Police have said the officers pulled over the vehicle Jones was riding in after observing it stopped in the middle of the street and then drove forward several feet and stopped several times.
 The officers said they thought the driver might be impaired.

-Jones was the only person in the vehicle who didn’t follow officers’ commands to put their hands up.
-Schmaderer said the officers had their guns out when they ordered everyone to raise their hands at least 14 times and ordered Jones to open his car door six times without him complying before they broke out his window and opened the door to pull him out.
+Schmaderer said Jones was the only person in the vehicle who didn’t follow officers’ commands to put their hands up.
+He said the officers had their guns out when they ordered everyone to raise their hands at least 14 times and ordered Jones to open his car door six times without him complying before they broke out his window and opened the door to pull him out.

 “As chief, I have watched a lot of videos over the years, and this was one of the most noncompliant situations that I have seen,” Schmaderer said.